 Join a group of musical peers as you explore the intricacies of conducting with an experienced instructor.
 Classes are available in fall, spring, and summer sessions.

-For students looking for more focused instruction, individual lessons are offered with Maestro Eshkenazy.
+For students looking for more focused instruction, individual conducting lessons are offered with Maestro Eshkenazy.
 Lessons may vary in duration based on the instructor’s determination.

 If you’re interested in enrolling in private conducting lessons, please fill out our online inquiry form.